-Zika, carried by some mosquitoes, was detected in Brazil last year and has since spread across the Americas.
+Zika was detected in Brazil last year and has since spread across the Americas.
 The virus poses a risk to pregnant women because it can cause severe birth defects.
-It has been linked in Brazil to more than 1,600 cases of microcephaly, where babies are born with small heads.
+It has been linked to more than 1,600 cases of microcephaly in Brazil.

 The Singapore government said there were "ongoing local transmission" cases in Indonesia, Thailand and Vietnam.
 Other countries in the region to have detected the Zika virus since 2013 include Bangladesh, Cambodia, Laos, Malaysia, Maldives and the Philippines, according to the World Health Organisation (WHO).

 Malaysia said on Sunday it stepped up surveillance at main transit points with Singapore.

 Health director-general Noor Hisham Abdullah said leaflets on Zika prevention were being handed out and paramedics were at entry points to handle visitors with potential symptoms.

 As of this month, Malaysia said it has screened more than 2 million visitors at air, sea and land entrances, and found no Zika infections.

 In Thailand, where close to 100 cases of Zika have been recorded across 10 provinces this year, the Department of Disease Control (DDC) was screening all athletes returning from the Olympic Games in Brazil, but was not otherwise changing its prevention measures.